 Mix the custard powder with a 1/4 cup milk.

-Place a saucepan on low heat, add milk and sugar and stir until the sugar dissolves.
+Place a saucepan on low heat, add the remaining milk and all of the sugar and stir until the sugar dissolves.

 Slowly bring it to a boil.

-Once it boils, stir in the custard milk and simmer for a minute before turning of the heat.
+Once it boils, stir in the custard milk, give it a good mix, and simmer for a few minutes before turning off the heat.

 Once it cools, add the milk mixture, mango pulp, whipping cream and vanilla seeds to a blender and blend until smooth and creamy.